kennethlove/katacoda-scenarios/django-tutorial/step2.md

 a production environment.
 It’s intended only for use while developing.
 (We’re in the business of making Web frameworks, not Web servers.)

-Now that the server’s running, click on the **runserver** tab (you may need to click the refresh icon).
-At this point, you'll likely see a yellow error page. _We'll clear up this error in a minute!_ It worked!
+Now that the server’s running, click on the **runserver** tab.
+At this point, you'll likely see a yellow error page. _We'll clear up this error in a minute!_

 ## Changing the port